-Taranaba hands the new king over to the Saradugunaba, who accompanie full regalia of his investiture, he rides on a donkey to Sakpadey's house.
-F on a donkey shows the humility of the king, while the fact that he is o portrays his power and status.
-In his house, Sakpadey places a cow's hide floor for the king to sit on.
+The next phase of installation process is the enskinment.
+With the king full regalia of his investiture, he rides on a donkey to Sakpadey's house.
+For on a donkey shows the humility of the king, while the fact that he is comportrays his power and status.
+In his house, Sakpadey places a cow's hide of floor for the king to sit on